neurolibre/docs.neurolibre.org/source/QUICKSTART.rst

 .. admonition:: Minimal example

-    Once these fields are updated, this is enought for an minimal test on `RoboNeuro <https://robo.neurolibre.org/>`_.
+    Once these fields are updated, this is enough for an minimal test on `RoboNeuro <https://robo.neurolibre.org/>`_.
     Skip to step 9 and 10 to see how to test your project.